East African Bishops Should Support Education for Pregnant Teens

 Last year, in Tanzania, leaders of the Catholic church openly supported the government’s ban against pregnant girls and teenage mothers from attending school.
 Archbishop Damian Denis Dally stated that allowing young mothers in school “is not part of African culture.”

-In Zambia, Catholic schools – including those that are financially supported by the government – reject the government’s school re-entry policy for young mothers and reject the government's school re-entry policy to allow pregnant girls to attend.
+In Zambia, Catholic schools – including those that are financially supported by the government – reject the government's school re-entry policy for young mothers and to allow pregnant girls to attend.
 They often force students who become teenage moms to transfer to other schools.

 These leaders should remember there are many complex reasons why teenage girls get pregnant – including a government’s failure to protect girls from sexual violence in and around schools.
 Pregnant girls often face discrimination, punishment, and exclusion.
 Pregnant students and teenage moms are often left behind when they most need support from their schools, families, and communities.
 Turning their backs on these girls will only worsen their situation.